-Mr Ian GALLIENNE Independent Director
+Mr Ian GALLIENNE

-Business address: Groupe Bruxelles Lambert 24 Avenue Marnix 1000 Brussels (Belgium) Number of shares held on 30 June 2017:
+Groupe Bruxelles Lambert 24 Avenue Marnix 1000 Brussels (Belgium)

 Mr Ian Gallienne has been Managing Director of Groupe Bruxelles Lambert since January 2012.

 He holds an MBA from INSEAD in Fontainebleau.
 From 1998 to 2005, he was Manager of the Rhône Capital LLC private equity fund in New York and London.
 In 2005, he founded the private equity fund Ergon Capital Partners of which he was Managing Director until 2012.